Travel Health Slideshow: 25 Ways to Stay Well Abroad

 Sleeping on the beach may sound romantic … until you think about sand flies.
 Bites can spread a disease called leishmaniasis.
 The most common type, found in parts of the Middle East, Asia, Africa, and Central and South America, causes skin sores and ulcers.
 To avoid bites, stay indoors from dusk to dawn.
 Wear long-sleeved shirts, pants, and socks.
 Bug spray and bed nets can also help.

 Lymphatic filariasis is caused by a tiny, parasitic worm that spreads through mosquito bites.
-It affects millions in Asia, Africa, and the Western Pacific, and a fraction go on to develop elephantiasis.
+It affects millions in Asia, Africa, and the Western Pacific, and a fraction of people go on to develop elephantiasis.
 In the Americas, the disease occurs in Haiti, the Dominican Republic, Guyana, and Brazil.
 Short-term travelers are at low risk, but it's smart to avoid mosquito bites.
 Use repellent, wear long sleeves and pants, and sleep under a mosquito net.

-Bedbugs are not choosy about their where they stay -- they check into hostels and five-star resorts across the globe.
+Bedbugs are not choosy about where they stay -- they check into hostels and five-star resorts across the globe.
 They cause itchy red bites on the face, neck, arms, hands, or other body parts.
 But these marks can take up to two weeks to show up.
 To find them faster, look for tiny bugs in the folds of mattresses or sheets, rust-colored spots on the mattress, and a sweet musty odor.

 Preventing Travelers’ Diarrhea